Ritacuba Blanco

 Ritacuba Blanco is the highest peak of Cordillera Oriental, in the Andes Mountains of Colombia.
 It's also named Ritak'uwa, an ancient name from the U'wa indigenous people that live in the lowlands of the National Park Sierra Nevada del Cocuy y Güicán, where the Ritacuba Blanco is located.

 The summit is accessible from the west via the town of El Cocuy, the village of Güicán, and the hamlet of Las Cabañas.
 The hike is fairly easy, but the weather is not reliable, and a glacier must be crossed.

 Because of global warming, its glacier is melting at very high rates, backing down 25 linear mts per year; the same is happening at amazing speeds to all other snow-covered tropical mountains in Colombia.
 In 1950, Ritacuba Blanco's glacier extended down to 4,100 m above sea level; in January 2007 its lowest point was at 4,500 m above sea level.
 If this melting rate continues, the glacier is expected to disappear before 2055.

 Directions to access the mountain

 You can access Ritacuba Blanco either from the Cocuy or Güicán in the Boyacá department.
 After departing from either town you have to travel to Kanwara to start the main hike to the base of the mountain.

 Climbing Routes

-North West: It is the normal route which is easy technically.
-You will need basic mountaineering knowledge to climb up the mountain.
+North West: This is the normal route which is technically easy.
+Basic mountaineering knowledge is needed to climb up the mountain.

-East: This route is closed.
-However this route has great challenges for big wall climbers.
+The east side offers challenging routes for big wall rock climbing, although access to this route is limited.